OctoFi/octofi-app-aquafarm/CONTRIBUTING.md

 ### Support questions

 Please, don't use the issue tracker for this.
 The issue tracker is a tool to address bugs and feature requests in OctoFi dApp itself.
-Use the [Den Help Center](https://den.octo.fi/t/support) for this
+Use the [Den Help Center](https://den.octo.fi/t/support).

 # Ground Rules